Yes, that’s right, the seven W’s of content marketing.

 And going through the process of analysing and documenting their characteristics and behaviours will give you a new and powerful understanding of your ideal customer that you’ve perhaps never had before.

-Creating multiple personas to cover different buyer groups may well be necessary.
+Creating a few personas to cover different buyer groups may well be necessary, but don't go beyond 'a few' - it'll only overcomplicate things.

 Who else do you need to consider?